lwsrbrts/PoSHive/README.md

 ## What can't it do?
 ### Hot Water
 The class **does not currently support Hot Water systems** - I have a combi-boiler with on-demand hot water so I don't have a Hive hot water system and so can't develop for it unfortunately.
+In some cases, the code I use to determine the "device" to send commands to may conflict with the hot water system and or completely fail or cause unknows side effects.
+This is a side-effect of not having access to a hive system with hot water as I cannot see the device configuration to filter out the hot water system.
+I can detect if it's a hot water supporting system or not and completely prevent interaction but who knows, it "may" work as-is, I just don't know.
 If you can help, feel free to branch/fork and submit a pull request when you're happy to.<br/> *If you would REALLY like me to develop for these features and you don't have the skills in PowerShell, you can share your login with me and I will develop using that access.
 I realise that's a big ask of anyone but I'm trustworthy and only interested in improving PoSHive for everyone, not messing up your heating/hot water system.*
 ### Multi-zone Systems
 The class **does not currently support multi-zone/thermostat Hive installations** - I'm not currently blessed with a large enough house to require a multi-zone Hive system so unfortunately, I'm not able to develop for this.
 Honestly, this is the biggest concern for me in terms of PoSHive being widely adopted as I have to make certain assumptions in the code about the primary thermostat/receiver.
 As a result, most of the setting methods will only retrieve the **first** thermostat identified in the system, in some cases, this might not even be the primary one you want to control if you have a multi-thermostat system.
 If you can help, feel free to branch and submit a pull request when you're happy to or you could send me the JSON response from a Get to /omnia/nodes (use `$h.GetClimate() | ConvertTo-Json`) and I'll see if I can determine the correct thermostat from the JSON output. <br/> *If you would REALLY like me to develop for multi-zone and you don't have the skills in PowerShell, you can share your login with me and I will develop using that access.
 I realise that's a big ask of anyone but I'm trustworthy and only interested in improving PoSHive for everyone, not messing up your heating/hot water system.*